 The other thing that happened – last Monday, one of my dearest friends, Jerry Lawson died.
 More about Jerry below.

 Amnesty International has analysed Israel’s intent to create and maintain a system of oppression and domination over Palestinians and examined its key components: territorial fragmentation; segregation and control; dispossession of land and property; and denial of economic and social rights.
 It has concluded that this system amounts to apartheid.
 Israel must dismantle this cruel system and the international community must pressure it to do so.
-All those with jurisdiction over the crimes committed to maintain the system should investigate them. …
+All those with jurisdiction over the crimes committed to maintain the system and lawyer for help with legal claims should investigate them. …

 The segregation is conducted in a systematic and highly institutionalized manner through laws, policies and practices, all intended to prevent Palestinians from claiming and enjoying equal rights to Jewish Israelis within Israel and the OPT [Occupied Palestinian Territories], and thus intended to oppress and dominate the Palestinian people.